What Doesn't Kill You Makes You Robust(er): How to Adversarially Train against Data Poisoning: Experiments

-In this subsection, we compare the proposed defense to other existing defense strategies against data poisoning including differentially private SGD, adversarial training, various data augmentations, and filter defenses.
+\paragraph{Comparison to Other Defenses} In this subsection, we compare the proposed defense to other existing defense strategies against data poisoning including differentially private SGD, adversarial training, various data augmentations, and filter defenses.
 For differentially private SGD and adversarial training, we test several noise levels and perturbation budgets, respectively.
 When comparing to filtering defenses, we allow an optimal hyperparameter choice by supplying the exact number of poisons in the training set, although this information would be unknown in practice.
-We analyze adversarial poisoning with varying levels of $p$ to show the trade-off of performance and security.
+We analyze poison immunity training with varying levels of $s$ to show the trade-off of performance and security.

-We start by conducting our comparison in the common from-scratch setting, where the entire model is re-trained.
-We test the gradient matching attack proposed in \citet{geiping_witches_2021}, for a ResNet-18 trained on CIFAR-10 with budget $1\%$ and $\varepsilon=16$.
-While previous defenses were shown to be ineffective in \citet{geiping_witches_2021}, we now show in \cref{fig:from_scratch_defense} that the proposed adversarial poisoning defense is an extremely effective defense in the from-scratch setting, yielding a much stronger protection than filter defenses, but with only mild trade-off in validation accuracy compared to differential privacy and adversarial training.
+We test the gradient matching attack proposed in \citet{geiping_witches_2021}, for a ResNet-18 trained on CIFAR-10 with budget $1\%$ and $\varepsilon=16$ (the same setting as proposed in that work).
+While previous defenses were shown to be ineffective in \citet{geiping_witches_2021}, we now show in \cref{fig:from_scratch_defense} that the proposed poison immunity defense is an extremely effective defense in the from-scratch setting, yielding a much stronger protection than filter defenses, but with only mild trade-off in validation accuracy compared to differential privacy and classical adversarial training.